The FTC administers Federal antitrust and consumer protection laws. The FTC's Web address is www.ftc.gov.

 Complaints: FTC antitrust-related complaints are published in volumes at the end of the CCH Trade Regulation Reporter.
 They are also available on Lexis (TRADE;FTC) back to January 1990.
 See also "Actions," above and "Decisions," below in this entry.

 Consent Agreements and Consent Orders: The FTC puts out "proposed consent agreements" and "proposed consent orders" and that parties can use to settle their trade cases.
 I believe they are also called "consent decrees."
-These agreements / orders / decrees are published in the Federal Register.
+Many of these agreements / orders / decrees are published in the Federal Register.
 I believe they are also published along with FTC analysis in Federal Trade Commission Decisions starting with volume 129.
 Consent agreements are searchable on Lexis (TRADE;CNSENT) and Westlaw.
 Selected consent decrees are published in the CCH Business Franchise Guide (available through Intelliconnect)

 Decisions: FTC Administrative Law Judge Decisions are published in Federal Trade Commission Decisions, starting in 1915; they are posted on the FTC Web site starting in 1969 (volume 75).
 Formal and informal decisions are searchable on Lexis (TRADE;FTC) and Westlaw (FATR-FTC), both back to 1946 (Volume 49).